tranduyhung/macy.js/README.md

 # Macy.js

+This repo is a fork of [Macy.js](https://github.com/bigbitecreative/macy.js).
+In this branch Macy was customized to only select visible children of container, the purpose is for using Macy with filter libraries like [MixItUp](https://github.com/patrickkunka/mixitup).

 Macy.js is a lightweight dependency-free JavaScript library designed to sort items vertically into columns by finding an optimum layout with a minimum height.

 ## Installing